What Living in Hawaii Is Really Like: An Honest Guide from a Mainland Transplant

 The Best Months

 April through June is my favorite stretch.
-The winter rain has tapered off, the humidity has not fully ramped up, and the whale season is just wrapping up, which means you might still catch a humpback breaching offshore.
-Tourist crowds thin out slightly between spring break and summer, so beaches feel more spacious.
-The water is warming up, the trade winds are blowing, and everything feels balanced.
+Winter rain has tapered, humidity hasn't fully ramped, and whale season is just wrapping up so you might still catch a humpback breaching offshore.
+Tourist crowds thin out between spring break and summer.
+The water is warming, trades are blowing, everything feels balanced.

-September and October are underrated gems.
-Summer tourists have gone home, kids are back in school, and the weather is warm and gorgeous.
-The surf on the North Shore has not fully kicked in yet, so you can still enjoy those beaches without the massive winter swells.
+September and October are underrated.
+Summer tourists have gone home, kids are back in school, weather is warm and gorgeous.
+North Shore surf hasn't fully kicked in yet, so you can still enjoy those beaches without the massive winter swells.

 The Worst Months

-December through February brings the most rain, particularly on windward sides of the islands.
-It is also peak tourist season, so everything is crowded and prices spike for flights and accommodations.
-If your family is visiting from the mainland during Christmas, they will pay a premium for everything.
+December through February brings the most rain, particularly on windward sides.
+It's also peak tourist season, so everything is crowded and prices spike for flights and accommodations.
+If your family is visiting from the mainland during Christmas, they'll pay a premium for everything.

-August can be brutally humid, especially if the trade winds die down.
-Vog, which is volcanic smog from the Big Island, can settle over the other islands and make the air hazy and uncomfortable.
-It is not constant, but when it happens, it is noticeable.
+August can be brutally humid, especially if the trades die down.
+VOG, the volcanic smog from Kilauea on the Big Island, can settle over the other islands and make the air hazy.
+It's not constant but when it happens, it's noticeable.
 People with respiratory issues feel it the most.
+And VOG can ground inter-island flights, so check before you fly.

 Advice for People Considering the Move

-If you have read this far and you are still excited about moving to Hawaii, here is my honest advice:
+If you've read this far and you're still excited about moving to Hawaii, my honest advice:

 Do not move to Hawaii based on a vacation.
 A one-week resort stay tells you absolutely nothing about daily life here.
 Rent a place for a month if you can.
 Stay in a residential neighborhood, not a tourist area.
 Shop at the local grocery store.
 Drive in rush hour traffic.
 Get a feel for the actual rhythm of the place before you commit.